KrushCom/company/job-engineer.md

 We are the Austin based, development team of Aggregato Krush - a global telecommunications company with a focus in white label solutions, robust API offerings, and diversified consumer markets.

 Our Austin team is unique: we’ve got the energy and spirit of a startup while enjoying the security and leadership of an international organization.
-Responsive web portals are our forte, and we work with the latest PHP techniques and SOLID principles so we can focus on what matters most - creating great products and solving unique problems.
+Responsive web portals are our forte, and we work with the latest PHP techniques and SOLID principles to focus on what matters most - creating great products and solving unique problems.

 As a global leader in pinless retail and prepaid telecommunications, we are committed to continually expanding our portfolio and customer base through through targeted innovations.
 Our offerings include a vast array of “white label" solutions for selling international products and integrating with third-party carriers.
 Our network encompasses the globe with key markets in the United States, Australia, and the United Kingdom.